Gov. Tony Evers seeks more than $700 million to combat coronavirus in Wisconsin

 You have free articles remaining.

+Evers' office has also opted to move forward with the purchase of 10,000 ventilators and 1 million masks after sparring with GOP leaders over whether the administration had the authority to do so without new legislation.

-In their letter, Fitzgerald and Vos also urged Evers to “immediately and without delay” purchase personal protective equipment (including gowns and gloves), ventilators and masks, items they alleged Evers’ staff said they intended to purchase “but have delayed making the decision.”
+In their letter, Fitzgerald and Vos drew attention to the issue as they urged Evers to “immediately and without delay” purchase personal protective equipment (including gowns and gloves), ventilators and masks.
+The items, they alleged, were ones that Evers’ staff said they intended to purchase “but have delayed making the decision.”

 “Why can’t we use federal funds to allow our own resources to be invested where federal dollars aren’t planned to be utilized?” they wrote.
 “As we said during our discussions today, the state does not have this money to give you unlimited sums, and furthermore, according to the Legislative Fiscal Bureau, it is unnecessary.”